puppetlabs/puppet-docs/source/pe/2.7/trouble_common_problems.markdown

 2. Stop the MySQL service

 3. Remove *just* the PE-specific database files.
-If you have no other databases, you can run `# cd /var/lib/mysql # rm -rf ./ib* # rm -rf ./console*`. *Warning:* this will remove everything, including any db's you may have added.
+If you have no other databases, you can run `# cd /var/lib/mysql # rm -rf ./ib*`. *Warning:* this will remove everything, including any db's you may have added.

 4. Restart the MySQL service.

 5. Create new, empty databases by running this rake task: `# /opt/puppet/bin/rake -f /opt/puppet/share/puppet-dashboard/Rakefile RAILS_ENV=production /opt/puppet/bin/rake db:reset`.

-6. Repopulate the databases by importing the data from the backup you created in step 1 by running: `# mysql -p < /path/to/backup.sql`. -->
+6. Repopulate the databases by importing the data from the backup you created in step 1 by running: `# mysql -p < /path/to/backup.sql`.

 Troubleshooting Issues on Windows
 -----